mpiotrowskildz/portfolio/MrBuggy3/02.Creating_requirements/README.md

 33. The client app cannot use more than 100MB of RAM.
 33. The server app needs to be able to receive 50 reports at once.
 34. The access to both the server and client apps needs to be login and password protected.
-35. Each user of the app has to have a seperate login which consists of 4-8 characters (at least one lowercase letter, one uppercase letter, one number 0-9 and one special character).
+35. Each user of the app has to have a separate login which consists of 4-8 characters (at least one lowercase letter, one uppercase letter, one number 0-9 and one special character).
 36. The login cannot include white-space characters and/or Polish diacritics.
 36. The password should contain at least 4 characters (at least one lowercase letter, one uppercase letter, one number 0-9 and one special character).
 37. The password cannot include white-space characters and/or Polish diacritics.